j-berg/ribopipe/README.md

 <b><u>RiboPipe v0.1.4-beta</u></b>
 <i>A Flexible Sequence Assembly and Analysis Pipeline</i>

-Author: Jordan A Berg, Department of Biochemistry, University of Utah, Salt Lake City, Utah, USA
+Author: Jordan A Berg
+Affiliation: Department of Biochemistry, University of Utah, Salt Lake City, Utah, USA

 Contact: jordan \<dot\> berg \<at\> biochem \<dot\> utah \<dot\> edu </p>
 <br /> <br /> <br />
 Please cite the following any publications where this software was used to process or analyze data: